Three Line Strike Candlesticks Patterns

 Three line strike patterns are bullish patterns.
 They are a four candlestick pattern that takes place near support levels.
 The first three candlesticks are bearish and are either red or black on stock charts.
 The fourth is a bullish candlestick that closes above the third.
 Look for possible continuation upwards if price rises above fourth candle and holds.
-Watch our video on how to identify and trade three line strike patterns.

-What Is a Three Line Strike Pattern & How to Identify These Patterns?
+What Are Three Line Strike Patterns?

 Based off the name of this chart pattern you could see it as a baseball game.
 You have two teams, the buyers and the sellers.
 Just like in baseball when you see those three strikes one side is out.
 By the same token, depending on who you’re rooting for, you could be frustrated or happy by the outcome.